I’m Rick Pollak the Presentation Medic. I help technical presenters capture and keep the attention of a non-technical audience.

 My “Unofficial” Bio

-Rick Pollak is the founder of Presentation Medic, a company that specializes in curing boring virtual presentations.
+Rick Pollak is the founder of Presentation Medic, a company that specializes in curing boring technical presentations.
 Before starting his consulting business, he spent 35 years at Motorola, explaining complex wireless communications networks to non-technical audiences.

 Rick has been a featured speaker at technology conferences in the U.S. and Canada.
 He’s coached speakers for TEDx events and been a guest lecturer at Boston-area universities.
 Rick is an accomplished jazz musician (keyboard and guitar) who believes that structure and story are the keys to helping people remember songs and speeches.